SpiceTopia’s Curry Formula

 What’s up with the sometimes garlic?
 Well, there appears to be a debate about including garlic in the foundation as the flavor can be strong.
 We tend to leave it out as it can easily burn and turn bitter.
 Most dishes have enough other flavors that garlic isn’t missed.

-So, finely dice your onion, grate your ginger, and saute over a medium low heat in a neutral flavored oil such as grapeseed oil.
+So, finely dice your onion, grate your ginger, and saute over a medium low heat in ghee or if you want a plant-based or vegan dish use a high-smoke point oil such as grapeseed or coconut oil.
 Add salt at this step as most curry powders are salt-free.

 Depending on whether the dish is a lighter dish or a deeper flavored dish, cook the onion until it is just soft–or cook until it turns deep brown and caramelizes.
 Not sure which works for the dish you are cooking?
 Don’t worry–you’ll learn as you go, and we promise either way will result in a delicious dish.